leo24hrs/Pickleball-Computer-Vision/README.md

 # Pickleball-Computer-Vision
 This program enables you to analyze your own pickleball overhead smashes in comparison with pro pickleball players.
-It gives ratings on your hits, and potential improvement suggestions...
+It gives ratings on your hits, and potential improvement suggestions.
+Happy pickling!